lokal-profil/wikidata-stuff/README.md

 wikidata-stuff
 ==============

-Random scripts used for wikidata
+Random scripts used for wikidata.
+These require [pywikibot](https://github.com/wikimedia/pywikibot-core)

 * nationalmuseumSE.py: A [sum of all paintings](http://www.wikidata.org/wiki/Wikidata:WikiProject_sum_of_all_paintings)
 bot for importing paintings from Nationalmuseum in Sweden to Wikidata